New Study: Vegetarians Have More Tooth DecayUpdated: January 25, 2018 Healthy Living

 Dr. Price found that indigenous vegetarian cultures suffered from tooth decay at a higher rate than either the omnivore or the almost completely carnivorous cultures he studied.

-The published study concluded that eating a vegetarian diet does not in any way impart a dental health advantage over non-vegetarians.
+The published study concluded that eating a vegetarian or vegan diet does not in any way impart a dental health advantage over non-vegetarians.
+Criticisms of What The Health, the pro-vegan documentary, reveal similarly ignored research.

 Tooth decay is an indication of lowered immune function and a higher susceptibility to degenerative disease in general.
 Ever heard of the term “don’t look a gift horse in the mouth”?
 This refers to the well known historical practice of examining a horse’s teeth and gums to assess overall health elsewhere in the body.
 People can similarly assess their level of general health and whether it is improving or declining by observing the health of their teeth and gums.